sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 - What the above quote means is, ==**testing shouldn't be used as a way to show or convince ourselves that the system works the way it's supposed to without any errors**==.
 It should be used to check for the presence of bugs (or faults in the software).
 >[!tip] Philosophy
->It shouldn't be used as evidence to support your theory that the program works correctly.
-It should be the other way around, testing to challenge your assumptions and theory.
+>- It shouldn't be used as evidence to support your theory that the program works correctly.
+It should be the other way around, testing to challenge your assumptions and find some evidence to test whether the system works appropriately.
->Your attitude shouldn't be - let's try to test it to see if it works.
+>- Your attitude shouldn't be - let's try to test it to see if it works.
 It should be - let's try to break it and if cannot break it, there's some evidence that it works.
--
+- **Testing strategy**
+	- A good testing strategy is designed to find as many faults as possible.
+	- A good testing strategy would be - I tried my hardest to break the program and I couldn't break it.
 ---
 #### **A simple example:**